 Finding a place to use a credit card in Greece is relatively easy given that it’s a major tourist destination.
-While larger establishments, such as hotels, bars and museums will mostly accept cards, smaller restaurants and shops may not.
+While larger establishments, such as hotels, bars and museums will mostly accept cards, smaller restaurants, hotels and shops may not.
 Having cash as a backup is a good idea.

 Our pick for use in Greece

 Compare cards for use in Greece